rmacklin/sprockets-bumble_d/README.md

 ## Similar projects

-- [babel-schmooze-sprockets] - This takes a similar approach, but it requires sprockets 4 (which is still in beta), and it doesn't offer a way to register globals within inline engines.
+- [babel-schmooze-sprockets] - This takes a similar approach, but it requires Sprockets 4 (which is still in beta), and it doesn't offer a way to register globals within inline engines.
 Additionally, it diverges in [philosophy](#philosophy) by vendoring some node_modules.
-- [sprockets-es6] - This has been the common solution for ES6 transpilation in
+- [sprockets-es6] - This was the common solution for ES6 transpilation within
-  sprockets for a while, but it takes a very different approach.
+  Sprockets for a while, but it takes a very different approach.
 Instead of relying on node and the npm ecosystem, it uses [ruby-babel-transpiler], which is stuck on babel 5.
 This means you cannot configure custom babel plugins (which means you can't use `exactGlobals` to specify what it should transform